wendellpiez/XMLLunchbox/README.md

 BaseX with Saxon in Docker.
 A complete and full-featured XQuery/XSLT 3.0 web application solution.

-Inside Docker, run the BaseX database with file system access along with the state of the art XSLT 3.0 transformation engine, SaxonHE, for XSLT on demand, in pipelines, or as an accessory engine.
-Optionally, include support for delivering compiled XSLT transformation code (for the freely distributed SaxonJS processor) for end users to run XSLT at home.
+Inside Docker, run the BaseX database with file system access along with the state of the art XSLT 3.0 transformation engine, SaxonHE, for XSLT on demand, in pipelines or as an accessory engine.
+The architecture is RestXQ: a request for a web page is answered by a server that executes an XQuery transformation, running over a database or serialized data set as inputs.
+These little XQueries are easy to write - especially if all the logic happens in an XSLT you call out to.
+The combination has all the flexibility and power of XML, XSLT and XQuery working together and complementing each other.

+Optionally, include support for delivering compiled XSLT transformation code (for the freely distributed SaxonJS processor) for end users to run XSLT applications in their browsers.

 Many thanks to @djbpitt for getting this started.